PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:24:46
+Last updated: 2024-04-02 16:25:49
-Random Quote: Once you label me you negate me. - Søren Kierkegaard
+Random Quote: He that is giddy thinks the world turns round. - William Shakespeare